Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{rocess} modeling and monitoring are the cornerstones of stable operation and security in large systems engineering.
+\IEEEPARstart{T}{o} reduce carbon emissions and mitigate the greenhouse effect, the modeling and monitoring of thermal power plants become the cornerstones of stable operation and security in the energy system.
 However, data offset, noise disturbance, low reliability of analyzers, and delays in long time-series data from most processes lead to a mismatch between models and the data, resulting in potential safety hazards and poor product quality.
-As a solution, soft sensors are used for process monitoring, quality prediction, and many other important applications~\cite{9235582}.
+As a solution, soft sensors are used for process monitoring, quality prediction, and many other important applications in thermal power plants~\cite{9235582}.